Can I hold an Employer responsible under the Vicarious Liability Doctrine?

 What is Vicarious Liability?

-Vicarious Liability is a common law doctrine which the United States took from England.
+Vicarious Liability is a common law doctrine that the United States took from England.
 The theory holds that in some situations a person can be responsible for the negligence of someone else.
-In every case, there must be a certain type of relationship in order to hold someone else responsible under the vicarious liability doctrine.
+In every case, there must be a certain type of relationship to hold someone else responsible under the vicarious liability doctrine.

 When can an Employer be responsible?

-Business Owners in Florida must make sure that they are aware that they can be responsible under the vicarious liable doctrine.
+Business Owners in Florida must make sure that they are aware that they can be responsible under the vicariously liable doctrine.
 The requirements to do so are: